 Understanding Breast Augmentation Risks

 Breast augmentation surgery comes with unique risks such as implant failure and capsular contracture.
 With decades of surgical experience.
 Dr. Suzanne Yee in Little Rock, AR, can minimize breast augmentation risks and help you experience outstanding results.
+She also performs breast implant removal for patients who choose to undergo this revision surgery.
 Dr. Yee invites you to learn more about these risks and how she can help you safely achieve the results you desire.

 The complications that could arise after breast augmentation include:

 Whenever a foreign object – such as a breast implant – is introduced to the body, scar tissue forms around it.
 In some cases, however, this scar tissue – called a capsule – contracts, placing too much pressure on the implant.
 As a result, the breast may feel hard to the touch or appear distorted.
 Surgical revision is typically necessary to treat capsular contracture.
 It is not entirely understood why capsular contracture occurs, but evidence suggests that choosing a surgeon who follows the strictest safety and sterilization guidelines can reduce the risk of this condition.